furlongm/patchman/INSTALL.md

 #### Memcached

-You can optionally enable memcached:
+You can optionally enable memcached to reduce the load on your server.

 ```shell
 apt-get install memcached python-memcache
 ```

-and add the following to /etc/patchman/local_settings.py
+and add the following to `/etc/patchman/local_settings.py`

 ```
 CACHES = {
    'default': {